-I am always astonished that many traders don’t really understand the indicators they are using.
-Or, even worse, many traders use their indicators in a wrong way because they have never taken the time to look into it.
+However, I am always astonished that many traders don’t really understand the indicators they are using.
+Or, even worse, many traders use their indicators in the wrong way and then make bad trading decisions that could have been easily avoided.

 In this article, I will help you understand the STOCHASTIC indicator in the right way and I will show you what it does and how you can use it in your trading.